 Montreal Canadiens TicketsMontreal Canadiens Tickets are on sale now!
 The Canadiens are one of the oldest and most successful teams in the NHL, and this season, they look to make another playoff run.
-Montreal has all the tools to defeat the elite in the Eastern Conference in 2014—a quick offense, stifling defense, and a dominating glove in net.
+Montreal has all the tools to defeat the elite in the Eastern Conference in 2015-2016 season —a quick offense, stifling defense, and a dominating glove in net.
 Do not miss any of the exciting action at Bell Centre.
 Buy your Montreal Canadiens Tickets from Razorgator today.

 Learn more about our 100% Guarantee »

 5/14/15 - The Montreal Canadiens have officially been eliminated from the 2015 Stanley Cup Playoffs.
 After a rocky start seeing them take three consecutive losses, two of which on their own rink, the odds were not in their favor.
 That did not stop the Canadiens from trying, however, and they very nearly pulled it off.
 Since the Tampa Bay Lightning had three wins, Montreal needed to win every remaining matchup of the round.
 When they managed to score six times on May 7th's game, it looked like they very well may pull off the impossible.
 Sure enough, they followed their incredible away game win with a less impressive, but still very important, 1-2 victory.
 Unfortunately, that is where their luck ended and their season finished with a disappointing 1-4 loss on May 12th on the Lightning's rink.